Available for the following Plan types:

 - List your Top Rage Clicked elements (blog)

 Start by searching for Error Clicks > On Anything and scope the search to Today or This Week.
-While watching sessions, you can open the console log recorder to view the specific error that was triggered by the user during their session.
+While watching sessions, you can open the FullStory Console to view the specific error that was triggered by the user during their session.

 If you find something that seems wrong, you can run another search scoped to the specific click event that triggered the error and view all sessions with Error Clicks around that event.
 (This is extra easy if you use our Inspect Mode tool)

-Dead Clicks are clicks that have no effect on the page.
+Dead Clicks are clicks or taps that have no effect on the page.

-Does that image look like it should zoom in when you click it, but doesn’t?
+Does that image look like it should zoom in when you click or tap it, but then it doesn’t?
 Do users consistently expect that text string to be a link?
 Is that form-submit button just not working?
+If nothing on the page changes within a few seconds of a click or tap, it will get marked as a Dead Click.

 Searching for Dead Clicks helps you find the locations where these fruitless interactions are happening.

-Thrashed Cursor finds sessions where users moved their mouse erratically or in circles.
+Thrashed Cursor finds desktop web sessions where users moved their mouse erratically or in circles.

 Mouse thrashing can be an indicator that the customer was confused, lost, or waiting on a page to load.